Tibbee/io_carnivores/README.md

 This addon is supports exporting Blender models and animations into 3DF / VTL files, and importing CAR/3DF files too.

 3DF export simply exports the basic geometry (vertices,faces,active uvlayer) into the 3DF format.
-Material export is currently not supported.
+Material export is now supported, as well as face flag export too (working on face flag import next).
 VTL export basically plays the active scene animation, and captures the vertices of the mesh for every frame in the animation, and writes that to VTL.

 These features allow you to do all your modelling/rigging/animating from Blender instead of using the 20+ year old tools that were released with Carnivores.